-Monsoon Assemblages is framed by three overarching concerns: how monsoon weather systems are changing with the changing climate, at multiple scales; how these changes are experienced at a local level, and how urban development models have complicated these experiences.
-We ask what would happen to the ways cities are planned and built if the monsoon were taken seriously as an organising principle of urban life and space, and how this might be operationalised through the instruments of spatial design.
+Monsoon Assemblages was framed by three overarching concerns: how monsoon weather systems are changing with the changing climate, at multiple scales; how these changes are experienced at a local level, and how urban development models have complicated these experiences.
+We asked what would happen to the ways cities are planned and built if the monsoon was taken seriously as an organising principle of urban life and urban space, and how this approach could be operationalised through the instruments of spatial design.

-We draw on assemblage theory to explore the complex ways in which contemporary monsoon weather systems and urban life and space are entangled and how the modes of entanglement have changed over time.
+We drew on assemblage theory to explore the complex ways in which contemporary monsoon weather systems and urban life and space are entangled and how modes of entanglement have changed over time.

-We are exploring the long history of human modifications to atmospheric, hydrological and geological systems in monsoon cities, with a focus on politics, policies plans, infrastructures and technologies since the 1980’s.
+We explored the long history of human modifications to atmospheric, hydrological and geological systems in monsoonal cities, with a focus on politics, policies, plans, infrastructures and technologies since the 1980’s.

-By linking assemblage theory with post-humanism, we are extending concepts of more-than human agency to include atmospheric, hydrological and geological processes and to pay attention to the multi-species urban ecologies that these agencies assemble.
+By linking assemblage theory with post-human theory, we extended concepts of more-than human agency to include atmospheric, hydrological and geological processes and to pay attention to the multi-species urban ecologies that these agencies assemble.

-We are interested in how monsoon weather systems are changing with the changing global climate and how these changes are experienced at a local level.
-We are interested in whether these changes can be operationalised as organising principles of urban life and space through urban planning, urban infrastructure and urban design.
+We were interested in how monsoon weather systems are changing with the changing global climate and how these changes are experienced at a local level.
+We were interested in whether these changes could be operationalised as organising principles of urban life and space through urban planning, urban infrastructure and urban design.